cgcodeboy/TerrainBuilder/Version_1/README.md

 &emsp;**1.
 Generator**
 > The generator is used to generator the origin terrain data, maybe I will use perlin、vonoroi and other easy algorithms like constant、gradient、radial grad.
 The user can also draw the origin terrain data in a blank file.

 &emsp;**2.
-Conbiner**
+Combiner**
-> The conbiner is used to conbine several items which have the same output format, and then it will use the inner algorithm to produce a new output which has the same format as the input.
-Now I decide to design two kind of conbiner, including simple conbiner and constraint conbiner.
+> The Combiner is used to conbine several items which have the same output format, and then it will use the inner algorithm to produce a new output which has the same format as the input.
+Now I decide to design two kind of conbiner, including simple Combiner and constraint Combiner.
 The former just conbine two input together, but the latter will have a constraint parameter.

 &emsp;**3.
 Filter**
 > The filter is used to make some change to the input data.
 For example, terrace、clamp、add noise、blur and etc.